FionnT/Electron-light-db/README.md

     @param key: String - The key to set, or subkey specified with key.subkey.subkey notation
     @param data: Any - Returned key:value pair, or false if there was an error
-    @param err: Any - Only returned is data is false, there was an error
+    @param err: Any - Only returned if data is false
     @param force (optional): Boolean - Forces a re-read of the preferences.json file to make sure we have the up to date version - Defaults to true.